Butyrate & Propionate

 After this modification, they can be processed in the same way as any other thermoplastic.
 They exude an attractive luster that stems from their high capacity for light reflection.

-While the properties of cellulose acetates vary depending upon the plasticizer content and strength of flow, according to the American Society for Testing and Materials (ASTM) standards, there are some commonalities across butyrate and propionate.
+While the properties of cellulose acetates vary depending upon the plasticizer content and strength of the flow, according to the American Society for Testing and Materials (ASTM) standards, there are some commonalities across butyrate and propionate.

 They are both clear and rigid and, like the other options on this list, provide UV stabilization, making them useful in lighting and other outdoor applications.
 Cellulose acetates like butyrate and propionate can also be melted down and reshaped without sacrificing any of the original molecular structure.